What is ketorolac?

 Ketorolac (brand names: Acular®, Acular LS®, Acuvail®) is a nonsteroidal anti-inflammatory drug (NSAID) used to treat inflammation in the eye and to control pain after cataract surgery.

-Its use in cats, dogs, or other pets to treat pain and inflammation is ‘off label’ or ‘extra-label’.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their directions may be significantly different from those on the label.
+Its use in cats, dogs, or other pets to treat pain and inflammation is off label” or “extra-label.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
+In these instances, follow your veterinarian’s directions and cautions very carefully, as they may be significantly different from those on the label.

 How is ketorolac given?